MCCORRY'S MEMOIRS

 And the next image cluster.
 Image cluster seven.

-In top image in image cluster seven are Douglastown Elementary School in foreground at image left edge, the bridge crossing Hutchinson Brook at image centre, and in distance, from left to right, St. Samuel's Church hall (with white belfry), my garage, my house, King George Highway passing my place, and a, before 1975, disused building that would be demolished in 1975 and replaced with the ill-fated Douglastown village hall (it burned to the ground in early 1978).
-As one can see, my school and my home were separated only by the Hutchinson Brook and the bridge (and later causeway).
+In top image in image cluster seven are Douglastown Elementary School in foreground at image left edge, the bridge crossing Hutchinson Brook at image centre, and in distance, from left to right, St. Samuel's Church hall (with white belfry), my garage, my house, main Douglastown road passing my place, and a, before 1975, disused building that would be demolished in 1975 and replaced with the ill-fated Douglastown village hall (it burned to the ground in early 1978).
+As one can see, my school and my home were separated by the Hutchinson Brook and the bridge (and later causeway).
+Them plus a street going to the left of the main road after it passes the Hutchinson Brook, that street going to St. Samuel’s Church hall and turning to become the road behind my home.
 The shore to the Miramichi River was to the left of image's left edge.
 The Hutchinson Brook spilled into the Miramichi River.
 My habitat, my congenial habitat, this was, for the five years (1972-7) that I resided in Douglastown.
 One is still in Douglastown village centre, here.
 My friend, Michael, lived next to the St. Samuel's Church hall, behind it from this perspective, and the large tree in my front yard obscures the house of the grandparents of my friends, Johnny and Rob, who were in Douglastown for the summers.
-Second and middle image in the image cluster offers a view of my estate at a closer range as one is about to cross the bridge at Hutchinson Brook.
-Bottom image provides a perspective of the McCorry property as one is about to come off of the bridge.
-The impressive road curb of our property, was a favourite meeting place of neighbourhood teenagers, to the chagrin of my mother.
-Walking home from school, I would climb the grassy slope to our yard in advance of the street curb, pass through the fence trellis of our side yard, and enter our house through the back door, walking into our kitchen.

 In that house, I saw every, or almost every, episode of television programmes that caught my fancy, airing between 1972 and 1977, and indulged such fancy with play and project, often with friends at my side.
 I saw Huckleberry Hound encountering a Dr. Jikkle and a "Piccadilly Dilly".
 I saw Yogi and his gang searching for "the perfect place".
-I saw Bugs Bunny finding himself in Scotland, the Sahara Desert, Antarctica, Roman times, a bullfight ring, the Wild West, a Martian space platform, a spaceship, and the terrain of the surface of Mars, Sylvester pursuing Tweety all over the world and into the realms of fiction, including the laboratory of a mind-and-body-altering scientist, and Wile E. Coyote chasing Road Runner with no end to the inventive contraptions utilised in that pursuit.
+I saw Bugs Bunny finding himself in Scotland, the Sahara Desert, Antarctica, Roman times, a bullfight ring, the Wild West, Transylvania, a Martian space platform, a spaceship, and the terrain of the surface of Mars, Sylvester pursuing Tweety all over the world and into the realms of fiction, including the laboratory of a mind-and-body-altering scientist, and Wile E. Coyote chasing Road Runner with no end to the inventive contraptions utilised in that pursuit.
 I saw Fred Flintstone and his family and friends going on Stone Age excursions and even into some future times.
 I saw the Pink Panther and his often surrealistic surroundings and situations.
 I saw Spiderman going deep underground, or through portals, or into crazily psychedelic dimensions.
 I saw Rocket Robin Hood battling giants, denizens of The Odyssey, Electrosaurs, the controller of a giant sphinx, Lords of the Shadows and the Underworld, a "Living Planet", and the overlord of something called Dementia Five.
 And I saw the Moon being blasted out of Earth orbit, and Moonbase Alpha and its inhabitants in spacefaring Eagles encountering many an exceedingly extraterrestrial environment or alien life form.
 Or the Starship Enterprise and its heroes having "brushes" with bizarre, luminescent life forms, men with black and ghostly white sides to their faces, and alien webs, touch-of-death sirens, and doomed-to-destruction environments.

 Eighth image cluster.

-This is a couple of village blocks further up the main road, King George Highway, of Douglastown.
-This is the upper part of the village, in which my friend, Evie (Ev), lived.
+This is a couple of village blocks further up the main road of Douglastown.
+This is the upper part of the village, in which my friend, Evie, lived.
 Also Evie's friend (and mine), Peter.
 And our friend, Kevin MacD..
 Top image of this image cluster has Evie's house, the big, light brown one, being approached.
 I would walk or bicycle the left side of the road while going to see Evie.
 The house at left-most part of image was that of one of my sitters who was with me at our home in my later Douglastown years (1976, 1977).
 House with bright red trim on right side of road was Peter's.
 Middle image provides a view of Evie and Peter's houses at much closer range.
 One can visualise, I trust, Evie, Kevin MacD., and myself playing Planet of the Apes around Evie's house, and the three of us celebrating Evie's birthday on a mid-July Saturday in 1974, before I returned home for The Bugs Bunny/Road Runner Hour (and cartoons "The Windblown Hare", "Tree Cornered Tweety", "To Beep or Not to Beep", "The Dixie Fryer", "Tugboat Granny", "Bonanza Bunny", and "Hopalong Casualty").
 And one can clearly see Peter's spacious yard, where Evie and Peter and I would play baseball base running.

 And here it is.
 Douglastown as it was whilst I was an inhabitant of that village along the Miramichi River in the Miramichi region of New Brunswick.
 My childhood world.
-Where I became fully enamoured with The Bugs Bunny/Road Runner Hour in its Saturday transmissions, was increasingly fascinated in otherworldly locales such as those of Bugs and company, Spiderman, Rocket Robin Hood, Planet of the Apes, The Pink Panther Show, and The Flintstones, and where I became immersed in astronomy and thence the fantastic future and space phenomena of Space: 1999.
+Where I became fully enamoured with The Bugs Bunny/Road Runner Hour in its CBC Television Saturday transmissions, was increasingly fascinated in otherworldly locales such as those of Bugs and company, Spiderman, Rocket Robin Hood, Planet of the Apes, The Pink Panther Show, and The Flintstones, and where I became immersed in astronomy and thence the fantastic future and space phenomena of Space: 1999.
 Where I saw all episodes of the second season of Space: 1999, and, in French, numerous of its first season episodes.
 Where I was terrified and enthralled in the concept of "Dr. Jekyll and Mr. Hyde" as envisaged in cartoons, and in Space: 1999.
 Where I learned of the planets and stars.
-Where I "took" to audiotape-recording episodes of my favourite television programmes.
+Where I started audiotape-recording episodes of my favourite television programmes.
 Where I collected comic books.
 Where I turned my garage into a variety of things, accompanied by friends who partook in my fun in the garage transformations.
 Where I was a wide-eyed, mainly happy tot.
 Where I belonged, back when the place looked as it does here.

 Image cluster nine.